zhafarullah/LaptopControlBot/readme.md

    - Check "Run with highest privileges"
    - Check "Run whether user is logged on"
    - Configure for: `Windows 11`
-   - On Conditions tab, check "start only if the following network connection is available"
+   - On Conditions tab, check "Start only if the following network connection is available"

 6. **Test the task**:
    - Right-click task → "Run"